FearGoidte/feargoidte.github.io/source/articles/2016-04-02-enumerate-the-ways.xhtml.markdown

 }

 li {
-	display : table; /* Needed to enable “table-cell” display on “li::before” */
+	display : table /* Needed to enable “table-cell” display on “li::before” */;
 	list-style : none /* Remove automatic markers */;
 	position : relative /* This allows the top–nesting-level of lists to have their markers absolutely positioned into the margin of their parent element */
 }

 li::before {
-	display : table-cell; /* Means that the marker is placed outside of item text */ left : -1.9em; /* For top level only, equal to the horizontal padding on the body element minus the same “.2em” as the padding on nested list items below */ width : 1.7em; /* For top level only, creates space for list items up to “999” and enables “text-align : right” */ position : absolute;
+	display : table-cell /* Means that the marker is placed outside of item text */;
+	left : -1.4em /* For top level only, equal to the horizontal padding on the body element minus the same “.2em” as the padding on nested list items below */;
+	width : 1.2em /* For top level only, creates space for list items up to “999” and enables “text-align : right” */;
+	position : absolute;
 	text-align : right /* For top level only, my personal preference for the variable width list numbers within the top level of an ordered list */
 }